Delaware’s Clear Choice campaign is a statewide education and outreach effort.

 Ellie has been a part of the Campaign since Fall 2018.
 As an Environmental Advocate, Ellie works to pass local ordinances and resolutions to help protect or improve water quality.
 Ellie is a 2017 graduate of Franklin & Marshall College with a major in Animal Behavior and a minor in Environmental Studies.
 She is local to the Brandywine Valley region and is passionate about improving local land use to address the threat of climate change and habitat fragmentation on biodiversity.
 Fun fact about Ellie: She’s an avid reader who embarks on a 52-book challenge each year.

-Marissa is new to the team this fall 2020.
+Marissa joined the team in fall 2020.
 She is currently an undergraduate student (Class of 2022) at the University of Delaware majoring in Environmental Studies with a minor in Environmental Humanities and a passion for Environmental Justice.
 She loves nature and can probably be found obsessing over turtles and frogs!

 Clean Water Alliance